sjbrown/misc_work/deckahedron/mod_combat.md

 described.
 The GM is the final decider, but both the GM and the player can improvisationally describe what the fatigue or damage is.

+### Tough enemies

+Some enemies are as tough as the player characters themselves, and also absorb wounds and physical harm.
+The GM will inform the players if they are facing these kinds of foes.
+There are a couple tweaks to the rules when dealing damage to tough enemies.

+ * When a character deals 3 fatigue, the player can choose to replace that with one physical harm instead.
+ * When a character deals 6 fatigue, the player can choose to replace that with one wound instead.

 ## Rationale for Stamina / Harm / Wounds Mechanics